urbans0ft/fclip/README.md

 # fclip
-In reference to the windows cmd "clip" fclip copies files to the windows clipboard so one can insert these files later on using ctrl + v.
+In reference to the windows cmd `clip` `fclip` copies files to the windows clipboard so one can insert these files later on using ctrl + v.

 Inspired by [stackoverflow question](https://stackoverflow.com/q/25708895/10224443).